junxit/us-congress-bills-112/metadata.md

 - 2012-09-10 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-09-10 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-09-10 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-09-11 — Subcommittee Hearings Held.
+- 2012-12-05 — Committee Consideration and Mark-up Session Held.
+- 2012-12-05 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-12-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-12-12 — Considered under suspension of the rules. (consideration: CR H6733-6739)
+- 2012-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6364.
+- 2012-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-12 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
+- 2012-12-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6733-6735)
+- 2012-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6733-6735)
+- 2012-12-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-701, Part I.
+- 2012-12-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-701, Part I.
+- 2012-12-12 — The title of the measure was amended.
+Agreed to without objection.